Providing Care for Communities in Honduras

 Much of the physical therapy we provided was education on body mechanics—changing the way a person moves can decrease pain and prevent future injury

-People walked from hours away to receive care before we started in the mornings and would stay all day hoping to be seen.
-Their trust in us and patience with my lack of Spanish-speaking skills was touching!
-I connected with many children while we were there, despite them only knowing Spanish and me knowing English.
-I learned that laughs and smiles connect people across cultures and language barriers.
-I've always wanted to work with patients in underserved areas, but seeing the need in person made my passion for rural and global health grow immensely.
-I'm thankful that Duke University and the Duke DPT program allowed me this fantastic opportunity.
+People walked from hours away to receive care before we started in the mornings, and would stay all day, hoping to be seen.
+Their trust in us and patience were touching!
+During our time there, I connected with many children.
+I discovered that laughter and smiles can bring people together.
+I've always wanted to work with patients, but experiencing the need firsthand deepened my passion significantly.
+I'm thankful to Duke University and the Duke DPT program for this fantastic opportunity.

 a duke dpt student working with an child patient